bootstrap-vue/bootstrap-vue/docs/components/pagination-nav/README.md

 ### Router links
-By default `<b-pagination-nav>` genertes standard links with and HREF.
-To generate teh page links as router links, set the `use-router` prop.
+By default `<b-pagination-nav>` generates standard links with and HREF.
+To generate page links as router links, set the `use-router` prop.
 The HREF will then become the `to` prop of the router link.

 ### Customizing
-`<b-pagination-nav>` supports several props that allow you to customize the apperance.
+`<b-pagination-nav>` supports several props that allow you to customize the appearance.

 | Prop | Description
 | ---- | -----------